-The Labels tab controls the text label on the Y axis (the horizontal axis is not labelled).
-If the Auto checkbox is set, the text will be taken from one of the data coordinates being plotted on that axis.
-To override that with your own axis label, unset Auto and type text in to the Y Label field.
+The Labels tab controls the text labels on the horizontal and vertical axes.
+If the Auto checkboxes are set, the Time axis will be unlabelled, and the Y axis label will be taken from one of the data coordinates being plotted on the Y axis.
+To override those with your own axis labels, unset Auto and type text in to the field.